daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-07-12-HMW-DNA-Acropora pulchra-sperm.md

 - Recommendations:
     - Illumina Need = DNA amount: ≥ 200 ng for normal input (PCR-free); minimum 50 ng (PCR option); DNA concentration: ≥20 ng/μL, Optimal concentration: 20 ng/μl to 500 ng/μl in Tris-HCL (pH8.0); Purity: A260/280:1.8-2.0, A260/230: ≥ 1.8, Intact DNA, RNA-free, and non-degraded.

 Zoe suggested using an Ethanol Precipitation Protocol to clean up the sample and improve the purity.
-So, we followed the [Ethanol Precipitation Protocol](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/PCR-Protocol/) section to clen up the eluted DNA.
+So, we followed the [Ethanol Precipitation Protocol](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/PCR-Protocol/) section to clean up the eluted DNA.

 On 20231103 we cleaned the sample.